derekeder/derekeder.com/lib/site_template/jekyll_blog/_posts/2012-10-29-hello-world-setting-up-a-jekyll-blog-in-sinatra.md

 rm -rf .git
 {% endhighlight %}

 You should also check out \_config.yml.
 It has all of your [Jekyll configuration](https://github.com/mojombo/jekyll/wiki/Configuration), which is worth understanding to get the most out of it.
+Here's mine:

+{% highlight yaml %}
+auto: true
+server: false
+markdown: rdiscount
+permalink: /:title
+baseurl: /blog
+rdiscount extensions: [smart]
+paginate: 5
+future: false
+pygments: true
+{% endhighlight %}

 Once you get it configured, go ahead and run Jekyll for the first time to generate your static pages in to \_site for the first time.

 {% highlight bash %}
 Jekyll